tgc-bot/FourAcesContracts/Membership.md

     31. These messages will not be deleted, but a Member MAY request to see all logs the bot has that the member has sent.
-This request will be honoured to the best of Alex’s ability, and will be performed in a reasonably timed period.
+This request will be honoured to the best of Alex’s ability and will be performed in a reasonably timed period.

 ## Poker